Supersymmetric ground states of 3d $\mathcal{N}=4$ SUSY gauge theories and Heisenberg Algebras: SUSY Quantum Mechanics from 3d theories

 with $y_1<y_2$.
 Similarly, consider the cycle $\mathfrak{C}_{21}$ defined by the representative

 The commutator is defined as the integration of the operator

 over the cycle

-What we would like to show is that this cycle is homologous to the one defining the secondary product on the RHS of~\eqref{eq:comm-eq} when $\mathcal{C}_\Sigma^1$ and $\mathcal{C}_\Sigma^2$ intersect transversally, and that it vanishes otherwise.
+What we would like to show is that this cycle is homologous to the one defining the secondary product on the RHS of~\eqref{eq:comm-eq} when $\mathcal{C}_\Sigma^1$ and $\mathcal{C}_\Sigma^2$ intersect transversally, and that it vanishes when they do not intersect at all.

 If the two cycles $\mathcal{C}_\Sigma^1$ and $\mathcal{C}_\Sigma^2$ do not intersect along the curve, then we are free to deform $\mathfrak{C}$ without changing its homology class so that $y_1 = y_2 = y$, $\mathfrak{C}_{12} = \mathfrak{C}_{21}$ and the cycle vanishes as claimed.
 Thus, any potential obstruction to the vanishing of the cycle has to come from intersections along the curve.
 Let us suppose then that the cycles intersect transversely at points